qmorrier/SshCommander/README.md

 ### Installing

--Download the project folder.
+*Download the project folder.
--From the local copy, go in the project folder and execute: mvn clean install
+*From the local copy, go in the project folder and execute:
+**mvn clean install**

-It will build the file SshCommander-X.X-jar-with-dependencies.jar It is an executable jar, that you can run either with the following command: java -jar SshCommander-X.X-jar-with-dependencies.jar either by double click on it (on windows for example).
+*It will build the file SshCommander-X.X-jar-with-dependencies.jar *It is an executable jar, that you can run either with the following command:
+**java -jar SshCommander-X.X-jar-with-dependencies.jar**
+*either by double click on it (on windows for example).

 ## Built With